QAnon: Child sex trafficking and satanic sacrifice

 QAnon effectively merged with Pizzagate by incorporating its beliefs namely that children are being abducted in a child trafficking ring, which followers equate with the cabal.
 They also see Trump as the only person fighting this criminal network.
 Added to this is the belief that politicians and Hollywood elites engage in "adrenochrome harvesting", in which adrenalin is extracted from children's blood to produce the psychoactive drug adrenochrome.
 (Note: Adrenochrome has become the subject of a number of myths since Hunter S. Thompson mentioned it in his 1971 book Fear and Loathing in Las Vegas.)
 This comprises claims that children are tortured, or sacrificed in Satanic rituals, to harvest the adrenaline that comes from fear.
 The aforementioned "Frazzledrip" video in which Hillary Clinton and Huma Abedin allegedly murdered a child was said to depict an "adrenochrome harvest".
 One version of the QAnon theory posits that the child abusers use adrenochrome as an elixir to remain young.
-In reality, adrenochrome is synthesized solely for research purposes and has no medical uses.
+In reality, adrenochrome has been produced by organic synthesis since at least 1952 and is synthesized for research purposes by biotechnology companies, which will then sell it to anyone; as it is not a controlled substance, medical or recreational use of the chemical is easy to access.